aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreAuthorizationBypass.md

 | Current Gateway state `(mode, PE ARN, authorizerType)` per Gateway | `get-gateway` enumeration (below) | IR ticket / notes |
 | GuardDuty / Security Hub finding JSON | Console export | Forensic S3 |

 **The single most important query — surface Cedar enforcement-mode flips.** This is the highest-impact defense-evasion action in AgentCore and it is easy to miss: mode flips appear as `UpdateGateway` events carrying a `policyEngineConfiguration.mode` of `LOG_ONLY`, **not** as a dedicated policy API.
-The mode lives on the **Gateway** (`gateway.policyEngineConfiguration.mode`), not on the PolicyEngine, and `UpdatePolicyEngine` only changes the engine's description — it never appears here.
-Treat every match as a P1 indicator regardless of the calling principal.
+The gateway-level enforcement mode lives on the **Gateway** (`gateway.policyEngineConfiguration.mode`), not on the PolicyEngine, and `UpdatePolicyEngine` only changes the engine's description — it never appears here.
+Treat every match as a P1 indicator regardless of the calling principal. **There is a second, finer-grained bypass:** each individual Cedar policy also carries a per-policy `enforcementMode` (`ACTIVE | LOG_ONLY`, default `ACTIVE`), set via `CreatePolicy` / `UpdatePolicy`.
+An attacker can neutralize a single `forbid` policy with `UpdatePolicy --enforcement-mode LOG_ONLY` — without flipping the gateway and without deleting the policy — so also hunt `UpdatePolicy` events with `requestParameters.enforcementMode = LOG_ONLY`.

 ```text
 fields @timestamp, eventName, userIdentity.arn, sourceIPAddress,